Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 5. El Albergue Restaurant: This restaurant is located in a beautiful old train station and offers delicious Peruvian cuisine made with organic ingredients from their farm.

-6. Kaia Restaurant: This restaurant offers a fusion of Peruvian and international cuisine and a great selection of cocktails and wines.
+6. Kaia Restaurant: This restaurant offers a fusion of Peruvian and international cuisine, along with a great selection of cocktails and wines.

 No matter where you eat in Ollantaytambo, you will surely enjoy the delicious food and warm hospitality this charming town offers.